michielbdejong/documents/nlnet-grant.md

 ## 1. Project plan

-The project aims to build a network of independent HSPs providing FOSIA.
+The project aims to build a network of independent HSPs of FOSIA.
+We call this network IndieHosters.

 The first goal is to define a standard FOSIA store.
 This standard defines how to package an application, its dependencies, and the associated data created during runtime.
 It will allow any user of any HSP to migrate his application instance easily from one HSP to another.

 The second goal is to make an implementation of such a store.
 This implementation will aim firstly at hosting personal indie websites and personal data servers for people, based on existing FOSIA.
 It will allow experienced system administrators to start their own HSP.

-The third and main goal is to develop a network of independent HSP.
-We believe that local and small-scale HSPs are the way to fight against the ongoing gravitation of infrastructure and power to the "center" of the internet, e.g., Google, Facebook.
+The third and main goal is to develop a network of independent HSPs.
+We believe that local and small-scale HSPs are the way to fight against the ongoing gravitation of infrastructure and power to the "center" of the Internet, e.g., Google, Facebook.
 And we believe it is the right time to do it, for three reasons:
-- people are ever more aware of the need to [redecentralize](http://redecentralize.org/) the internet
+- people are ever more aware of the need to [redecentralize](http://redecentralize.org/) the Internet
 - automation tools start to be mature
 - hardware is ever cheaper